MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 Azure Data Explorer maintains data in a compressed state, reducing the amount of memory required to store and process data.
 This behavior results in faster query performance and more efficient use of system resources.

-Azure Data Explorer avoids vertical compression, which involves sorting data before compression, due to its high CPU cost.
+Azure Data Explorer avoids vertical compression, which involves sorting data to improve compression, due to its high CPU cost.
 Instead, you can specify the preferred data sort order for scenarios with dominant query patterns.
 This trade-off prioritizes quick data availability for queries.

 For more information on specifying data sort order, see [Row order policy](kusto/management/roworderpolicy.md).